aiven/aiven-docs/docs/products/kafka/howto/tiered-storage-overview-page.md

    - If tiered storage is enabled for the service but not for any topics, you see the option to enable it for topics.
 For more details, see [Enable and configure tiered storage for topics](/docs/products/kafka/howto/configure-topic-tiered-storage).
-1. Once configured, you can view an overview of tiered storage and its details
+1. Once configured, you can view an overview of tiered storage and its details.

 ## Key insights of tiered storage